freenas/freenas-docs/userguide/system.rst

    vfs.zfs.write_limit_shift
    vfs.zfs.no_write_throttle

-If you upgrade from an earlier version of %brand% where these tunables are set, they will automatically be deleted for you.
-You should not try to add these tunables back.
+After upgrading from an earlier version of %brand%, these tunables are automatically deleted.
+Please do not manually add them back.

 .. _Update: